-Has good head control

-✓ Brings objects to their mouth
+- - Has good head control - Brings objects to their mouth

-/ Sits up with help or support

-Seems interested in your food
+- - Sits up without support - Seems interested in your food

-The American Academy of Pediatrics recommends exclusive breastfeeding for about the first 6 months of age.
+The Canadian Pediatric Society recommends exclusive breastfeeding for about the first 6 months of age.
 Do not offer foods before 4 months, but waiting until after 6 months is also not recommended.
 Most babies are ready around 6 months.
 Talk with your pediatrician to be sure your child is developmentally ready before starting solid foods.